Here for health, here to help

 • View and share your digital health plan ID card

-• Video chat with a doctor 24/7
+• Video chat with a doctor 24/7* – without leaving the app

 Transition of care

-If you are new to UnitedHealthcare and are currently receiving treatment for a specific medical condition by an out-of-network provider, we don’t want to disrupt that care.
+If you are new to UnitedHealthcare coverage and are currently receiving treatment for a specific medical condition by an out-of-network provider, we don’t want to disrupt that care.
 That’s why we offer Transition of Care, which lets you continue to receive care - for a limited time - as we help you make the change to a network provider.

 Member resources

-So what happens next?
+So, what happens next?
 Learn how to get started using your benefits and taking charge of your health, from tools to help you choose a doctor and manage costs, to knowing where to find care - all in one spot.

 Connect with an Advocate by phone or on the UnitedHealthcare® app to get the information you need, when you need it.
 Specially trained Advocates are here to help you: